+Was there any point during filming when you got truly freaked out?
 Without being too spoiler-y, yes, there were a couple moments where I was legit freaked out.
 [Laughs.]
 We kept having to stop shooting, because we’d be doing these sequences with infected people in little Dublin neighborhoods, but then the kids in the neighborhood would start coming home from school.

+Are you generally into horror and zombie movies?
 Yeah, I remember loving seeing 28 Days Later in high school—I was just blown away.
 In terms of horror, I was obsessed with The Shining when I was a kid, and lately there’s been so many great films, like The Babadook.

 Related: Kristen Wiig and Jane Fonda as Hannibal Lecter will Chill Your Bones: